pytorch/probot/README.md

 # pytorch-probot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Bot actions for PyTorch
+A GitHub App built with [Probot](https://github.com/probot/probot) that implements bot actions for PyTorch

+This bot implements a few behaviors.

+## auto-cc-bot

 Add an issue to your project like https://github.com/pytorch/pytorch/issues/24422 and add a `.github/pytorch-probot.yml` file with: